 Abstract:

-Based on the on-site seismic damage investigation data of the river terraces in Wenchuan MS8.0 earthquake in 2008, it was found that buildings in the area with thicker alluvial at the front edge of the terrace suffered serious damage, while those in the area with thinner slope deposit at the rear edge of the terrace suffered relatively less damage.
+Based on on-site seismic damage investigation data of the river terraces during Wenchuan MS8.0 earthquake in 2008, buildings in the area with thicker alluvial deposits at the front edge of the terrace suffered severe damage, while those in the area with thinner slope deposits at the rear edge of the terrace suffered relatively mild damage.
 In general, the seismic damage at the front edge was significantly greater than that at the rear edge.
-At the same time, in order to study the mechanism of this seismic damage feature, the river terraces were selected as the research object, and the FLAC3D finite difference software was used to establish three-dimensional river terrace analysis models with different thicknesses of overburden soil layers, simulating and calculating the ground motion response under impulse loading, further revealing the influence law and internal mechanism of river terrace topography on ground motion characteristics and the distribution of seismic damage to buildings.
+At the same time, in order to study the mechanism of this seismic damage feature, the river terraces were selected as the research object, and the finite difference software FLAC3D is used to establish three-dimensional river terrace analysis models with different thicknesses of overburden soil layers, and then simulate and calculate the ground motion response under impulse loading, thus further revealing the influence law and internal mechanism of river terrace topography on ground motion characteristics and the distribution of seismic damage to buildings.